public class CreateTypeRequest extends Object implements org.apache.avro.generic.IndexedRecord

 use this property as usual and not have to

-worry about the avro schema for the record.
+worry about the Avro schema for the record.

 DICT